 7. Boise, Idaho: Potato drop

-In addition to the fireworks and potato drop (the slogan is #DropItLikeItsHot), there are wrestling matches, an ice sculpture show, snow park, live music and a dance floor.
+In addition to the fireworks and potato drop (the slogan is #DropItLikeItsHot), revelers can enjoy wrestling matches, an ice sculpture show, snow park, live music and a dance floor.
+And there’s plenty of food and drink vendors on hand.

 8. Vincennes, Indiana: Watermelon drop

-Folks in Vincennes, Indiana, celebrate their locally renowned melons on New Year's Eve with a watermelon drop.
+Folks in Vincennes, Indiana, celebrate New Year’s Eve – and their locally renowned melons – with a watermelon drop.

-Instead of slowly lowering a glittering sculpture of a melon (boring!), they drop a bunch of actual watermelons onto a raised wooden "splatform."
+But instead of slowly lowering a glittering sculpture of a melon (boring!), they drop a bunch of actual watermelons that plummet toward the ground and burst open upon a raised wooden “splatform.”

 You can also catch live music in a heated tent in this southwestern Indiana town on the shores of the Wabash River across from Illinois.